-- 3.2.31.
-The Trust has an opportunity to make better use of its acute and community estate, to ensure it meets current and future standards for the delivery of modern healthcare and provides a place from which to deliver services closer to patients' homes across Lewisham. - 3.2.32.
-The Trust want to be owners of an estate that supports the delivery of high quality, modern healthcare, improving both patient and staff experience, promoting wellbeing not just wellness and which is reflective of the NHS Long term Plan to deliver services closer to home where appropriate. - 3.2.33.
-The Trust will work collaboratively to ensure a joined up approach to service delivery which is financially and environmentally sustainable.
-The complexity of some of the commercial issues that may be involved will also necessitate proper resourcing and funding. - 3.2.34.
-The estates strategy supports the Trust's clinical vision and is compatible with other Lewisham plans for the health and care estate.
-The Trust expects that investment will be required to modernise, reconfigure and refurbish parts of the Lewisham Hospital site and the various community hubs.
+- 3.2.34.
+The Trust has an opportunity to make better use of its acute and community estate, to ensure it meets current and future standards for the delivery of modern healthcare and provides a place from which to deliver services closer to patients' homes across Lewisham.
+Equally the Trust wants to develop its anchor institution role and the University Hospital site has a significant footprint plus its adjacency to the much loved green heart of Lewisham, Ladywell Fields, and economic corridor of Lewisham High Street, make it a strategically important area of place making for the Borough. - 3.2.35.
+The Trust will be developing a vision for the estate that supports the delivery of high quality, modern healthcare, improving both patient and staff experience, promoting wellbeing and which is reflective of the NHS Long term Plan to deliver services closer to home where appropriate. - 3.2.36.
+The Trust with its partners through the evolving ICS and One Public Estate forum work to ensure a collaborative approach to service delivery which is financially sustainable and supports the wider health system needs across South East London.
+The Trust will be focusing its approach to commerciality through this development of vision process embedding social value in the outputs of its own and wider Public Sector spend in the area. - 3.2.37.
+The estates strategy supports the Trust's clinical vision and is compatible with other Lewisham plans for the health and care estate and the development of a 10 year vision will help to define the investment required to support the development of a sustainable health & care estate given the population growth expected by 2032.
+The hospital site in Lewisham provides a key opportunity for the ICS to deliver the health & care provision which can meet the constantly evolving changes required to service delivery.